Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Got a question?

-What’s the best yogurt to use?
+What’s the best yogurt to use for this two-ingredient dough naan?

-How long will the naan last?
+How long will the two-ingredient garlic naan last?

-Can I freeze the naan?
+Can I freeze the garlic naan?

 Yes!
 They freeze really well.
 Store in zip lock bags and then quickly defrost in the toaster.
-You could spoon over extra garlic butter when after defrosting to freshen them up more.
+You could spoon over extra garlic butter after defrosting to freshen them up more.

 I really like using my cast iron pan to cook the naan, because it gets really hot and maintains heat evenly.
 A super hot pan is going to help you get those gorgeous charred marks on your naan (which is what you want!)

-1 dough, many ways
+One dough, many ways

 A pile of garlic naan with charred spots on baking paper on a wooden board, with a small bowl of garlic butter in the background.